python/cpython/Doc/library/os.rst

    Return a new file object opened in update mode (``w+b``).
 The file has no directory entries associated with it and will be automatically deleted once there are no file descriptors for the file.
-Availability: Macintosh, Unix, Windows.
+Availability: Unix, Windows.

 There are a number of different :func:`popen\*` functions that provide slightly